Interview — Hugh Valentine

 You are leaving Walcot in 2022

-Yes, in early April.
+Yes, at the end of April.
 I don’t like the ‘R’ word and prefer to call it post-work liberation.
 It has been a truly brilliant role to have.
 I’ve loved it.
-I have been fortunate to have worked with a range of impressively competent and committed Governors and colleagues, and to see Walcot’s grantmaking do exactly what we hope for: to break cycles of deprivation by giving to those who are denied them by circumstance some of the opportunities others take for granted.
+I have been fortunate to have worked with a range of impressively competent and committed Governors and colleagues, and to see Walcot’s grantmaking do exactly what we hope for: to break cycles of deprivation by giving to those who are denied them by their circumstances the opportunities others take for granted.